containers/bootc/docs/install.md

 #### Injecting SSH keys in a container image

-In this example, we will configure OpenSSH to read the set of authorized keys for the root user from content that lives in `/usr` (i.e. is owned by the container image).
+In the following example, we will configure OpenSSH to read the set of authorized keys for the root user from content that lives in `/usr` (i.e. is owned by the container image).
 We will also create a `/usr/etc-system` directory which is intentionally distinct